Which city is cheaper, Philadelphia or Cincinnati?

 It's quite rainy in Philadelphia.
 Cincinnati usually gets less rain in July than Philadelphia.
 Cincinnati gets 3.5 inches (90 mm) of rain, while Philadelphia receives 3.9 inches (100 mm) of rain this time of the year.

 Both Philadelphia and Cincinnati are popular destinations to visit in the autumn with plenty of activities.
+Many visitors come to Cincinnati in the autumn for the shopping scene.
 Also, most visitors come to Philadelphia for the city's sights and attractions, the shopping scene, the music scene, and the natural beauty of the area during these months.

 In the autumn, Cincinnati is around the same temperature as Philadelphia.
-Typically, the autumn temperatures in Cincinnati in October are around 58°F (15°C), and Philadelphia is about 56°F (14°C).
+Typically, the autumn temperatures in Cincinnati in October average around 58°F (15°C), and Philadelphia averages at about 56°F (14°C).

 It's quite sunny in Philadelphia.
 Cincinnati usually receives around the same amount of sunshine as Philadelphia during autumn.
 Cincinnati gets 188 hours of sunny skies, while Philadelphia receives 202 hours of full sun in the autumn.